shbrief/GenomicSuperSignaturePaper/index.md

 In this site, we are presenting the application notes of PCAGenomicSignatures.

 ### CRC paper
+One of the benchmarking papers is [Continuity of transcriptomes among colorectal cancer subtypes based on meta-analysis](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1511-4).

 #### Continuous Subtype Score
+Left panel is Figure 4A from CRC paper and right panel is the CRC subtype separation by PCAGenomicSignatures.
+CRC paper built the continuous score model based on the 8 colorectal cancer specific microarray datasets with graph-based clustering method.
+However, PCAGenomicSignatures was generated from 536 heterogeneous, RNA sequencing datasets and used hierarchical clustering.
+Despite of this major differences in model building process, PCAGenomicSignatures could reproduce the CRC paper's result.

-Detail on this reproducing process is described in [CRC/CRC subtype score](https://shbrief.github.io/PCAGenomicSignaturesPaper/Results/CRC/repeat_Fig4A.html).
+Detail on this reproducing process is described in [CRC/CRC subtype score](https://shbrief.github.io/PCAGenomicSignaturesPaper/Results/CRC/repeat_Fig4A.html) tab.

 <img src="https://raw.githubusercontent.com/shbrief/PCAGenomicSignaturesPaper/master/inst/images/CRC_Fig4A.png" width="300" height="300">
 <img src="https://raw.githubusercontent.com/shbrief/PCAGenomicSignaturesPaper/master/Results/CRC/outputs/png/scatter_834_833.png" width="300" height="300">